Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Experiments

+The additional experimental analysis is provided in \autoref{app:case study and more discuss}, in particular, the analysis regarding spurious correlations is presented in Appendix~\ref{spurious correlations}.
+Details regarding IGPO's failure modes are provided in \autoref{failure}.
 Beyond empirical effectiveness, our theoretical analysis in \autoref{appendix:theory} shows that maximizing turn-level information gain constrains error accumulation in multi-turn scenarios.
-Thus, IGPO not only alleviates advantage collapse but also reduces error accumulation in long-horizon agentic tasks.
+Thus, IGPO not only alleviates credit-assignment and advantage collapse problems but also reduces error accumulation in long-horizon agentic tasks.
+The case study can be found in \autoref{case study}.